thomasstaheli/DAI_Practical2_Connect4/README.md

 ```shell
 PLACE <column number>
 ```
-> If the board size is five, so you can enter en number between 0 and 4.
+> If the board size is five, you can enter a number between 0 and 4.

 Use the FF15 command to stop the game (you don't have to wait 15 minutes before activating it) :
 ```shell